madjugglers/pattern-book/01_maj_pattern_book.md

 these origins were unknown to us.
 If we have erred in our attributions, please let us know.

-Special thanks to the Flying Karamozov Brothers for making us laugh at all of this.

 # Hello Madison Club Passers and Friends!